alessiorubicini/alessiorubicini.github.io/src/posts/2025-04-01-my-swift-student-challenge.md

 date: 2025-04-01
 description: "A reflection on failing the 2024 challenge, the creative philosophy of Apple's student competition, and finally winning in 2025 with Screenplay Genie."
 tags:
-  - swift
+  - swift studet challenge
   - wwdc
-  - challenge
-  - ios
+  - apple
 ---

 It’s October 8th, 2024.
 It’s 3:33 P.M.
 According to my iCloud calendar, I’m between an intense study session and a machine learning lecture about classification and the Perceptron Learning Algorithm.
 Not the best time.